nikhxxt/employee-task-tracker/README.md

 | `GET`    | `/tasks/{task_id}` | Get a task by ID |
 | `PUT`    | `/tasks/{task_id}` | Update a task    |
 | `DELETE` | `/tasks/{task_id}` | Delete a task    |

-> Task endpoint names should match the actual routes exposed by the application.

 ---